 She’s so good, in fact, that I find it hard to believe that the lithe blonde girl in Isabel Marant heels (these ones) standing before me played professional basketball (yes, really!) before modeling full-time—do the two even have anything in common?
 According to Elsa, possibly.
 Read on for her thoughts on sports versus fashion, her fellow Angels and Swedish candy.

-Elsa Hosk: While the two are different, I definitely brought things from my background as an athlete to into modeling.
+Elsa Hosk: While the two are different, I definitely brought things from my background as an athlete into modeling.
 Just knowing your body, and knowing how to work in front of the camera and knowing your angles.
 I feel like I still have those muscles from when I was basketball player.
 It helps with modeling!

 All that training must have been tough on your skin and hair.
 What did you do to prevent and repair damage?

-My skin is like everyone else’s—I break out, my hair gets oily and damaged.
+My skin is like everyone else’s—I break out, and my hair gets oily and damaged.
 I think being gentle with your skin, and not wearing too much makeup [helps a lot].
 Obviously I have to wear makeup while I’m working, but I always take it off right after.
 I never sleep in makeup; I always make sure I have a clean face [before bed].
 And don’t wash your hair too often!
 If you have some time, and aren’t going out and seeing anyone, put your hair in a bun and let the natural oils come out.

 Speaking of beauty tips, what’s the best one you’ve picked up from a fellow Angel?